atonizzo/seatalk_wifi/README.md

 electrical panel.

 The hardware board is not fused.
-It is expected that a 0.5A fast acting fuse be provided on the 12V supply line going to the circuit.
+It is expected that a 0.5A fast acting fuse be provided on the 12V supply line immediately before the circuit.
 The 12V wire that powers the circuit should also be fused at the distribution panel or go through an appropriately sized resettable circuit breaker.